-- A. The BSN Pre-licensure Program participates in the College's cycle of ongoing assessment identified by the TCCNHS Learning Assessment Committee. - B. In accordance with OAC 4723-5-15, the Bachelor of Science in Nursing Degree pre-licensure program has a written systematic plan of evaluation which includes data collected from faculty, nursing students, graduates, and employers of graduates.
+- A. The BSN Program participates in the College's cycle of ongoing assessment identified by the TCCNHS Learning Assessment Committee. - B. In accordance with OAC 4723-5-15, the Bachelor of Science in Nursing Degree program has a written systematic plan of evaluation which includes data collected from faculty, nursing students, graduates and employers of graduates.
 This system is identified as the Systematic Evaluation Plan (SEP).
-The committees of the Nursing Faculty Organization, in addition to all nursing faculty, have responsibilities related to the SEP. - C. Nursing skills are taught in NUR 221A and reinforced throughout the curriculum in clinical experiences.
-Students have the opportunity to perfect all previously learned skills in Senior-level Clinical Immersion experiences. - D. References for definitional direct quotes and paraphrasing are from the AACN Essentials of Baccalaureate Education for Professional Nursing Practice, (2008), Quality and Safety Education for Nurses (QSEN) Competencies, Robert Wood Johnson Foundation (2012). - E. A correlation of the ABSN Program Outcomes and Nursing Course Outcomes is a summary that reflects internal consistency located in Appendix B.
+The committees of the Nursing Faculty Organization, in addition to all nursing faculty, have responsibilities related to the SEP.

+- C. Nursing skills are taught in NUR 221 (Sophomore 2) or NUR 225 (Sophomore 1-Start Fall 2023) and NUR 226 (Sophomore 2-Start Fall 2023) and reinforced throughout the curriculum in and clinical experiences.
+Students have the opportunity to perfect all previously- learned skills in senior-level Clinical Immersion experiences. - D. References for definitional direct quotes and paraphrasing are from the AACN Essentials of Baccalaureate Education for Professional Nursing Practice, (2008), Students starting nursing courses in fall 2023 will be in nursing courses utilizing the AACN (2021) The Essentials: Core Competencies for Professional Nursing Education, Quality and Safety Education for Nurses (QSEN) Competencies, Robert Wood Johnson Foundation (2012). - E. A correlation of the BSN Program Outcomes and Nursing Course Outcomes is a summary that reflects internal consistency located in Appendix C. Mapping for course and program outcomes for courses staring in fall 2023 Appendix D.